viktorlinus/portfolio-page/memory-bank/progress.md

 - Project card and grid components with multi-language support
 - Project modal for detailed views with translations
 - Contact form component with translated labels
-- Footer component with custom logo
+- Footer component with custom logo and optimized layout (logo on its own row with three columns below)
 - Theme toggle functionality (light/dark mode)
 - Testimonials section with language support and optimized display
 - About/Services section with translated cards